nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

    rx = 0.5   # radius in the x-direction
    ry = 0.25  # radius in the y-direction

-Next we define the connection boundary.
+Next, we define the connection boundary.
 We only want to connect to targets inside an ellipse, so the condition is

 .. math::